Birthday Baddie: Teairra Mari’s Sexiest Social Media Moments

-The nation first became acquainted with Teairra Mari when she stormed through the industry as a teenager.
+The nation first became acquainted with Teairra Mari when she stormed the industry as a teenager.

 At the time, she was a rising singer-songwriter signed to Roc-A-Fella, dropping the ’00s hits of every hood girl’s dreams.
 We’re talking “Make Her Feel Good,” “Act Right,” and “No Daddy” vibes.
 While her run with the label was cut short when her album sales didn’t pop, Teairra didn’t let the slight bump in the road stop her from chasing her dreams.
 She went on to star in Lottery Ticket, alongside rappers Bow Wow and Ice Cube, and released several mixtapes over the years.